SaidMadiCA/ChatMe-LLM/README.md

 - **API Key Issues**: Check that your OpenAI API key is valid and has sufficient quota
 - **File Not Found Errors**: Verify paths to your LinkedIn PDF and summary file
 - **Dependency Problems**: Make sure all packages are installed with the correct versions

+- **RAG Client Errors**:
+  - Ensure the FastAPI server is running and accessible at http://localhost:8000
-- **RAG Client Errors**: Verify that the client is configured correctly for your server mode
+  - Check that the client is using the correct endpoint URL
+  - Verify the request payload matches the API expectations

-- **Chat UI Not Working**: If the chat UI doesn't work, try the following:
+- **Chat UI Not Working**:
   - Ensure you're running the latest version of the code
+  - Verify that both servers are running (FastAPI on port 8000 and Gradio on port 8001)
-  - Restart the server in Gradio UI mode (`python main.py`)
+  - Try accessing the Gradio UI directly at http://0.0.0.0:8001
-  - Clear your browser cache or try a different browser
   - Check browser console for any JavaScript errors
+  - If using the chat client, ensure it's properly formatted for the API

 ## Extension Ideas